yliao-dev/yueting-website/src/data/thoughts/post1.md

 The higher the level, the deeper its influence.
 Basic Meaning determines whether one can stand.
 Middle Meaning determines whether one can move.
 High Meaning determines whether one can transcend.

 These levels interact continuously with the weight of Meaning.
-High-level meanings may carry a natural pull, yet their weight shifts with circumstance.
+High-level meanings may carry a natural pull, their weight shifts with circumstance.
 Illness lifts the weight of health.
 Instability draws attention back to survival.
 When conditions settle, higher meanings such as connection, value, and contribution return to the center of one’s direction.

 Levels reveal where Meaning belongs.
 Weight reveals what matters now.
 Together, they shape how one understands oneself, allocates strength, and chooses the path forward.